applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 #### kmer content <link src="QblTRV"/>

 Another metric of sequence composition is *kmer composition*.
-A kmer is simply a word (or list of adjacent characters) in a sequence of length k.
+A kmer is simply a word (or list of adjacent characters) of length *k*, in a sequence.
 Here are the kmer frequencies in a short DNA sequence.
 The ``overlap=True`` parameter here means that our kmers can overlap one another.

 ```python
 >>> skbio.DNA('ACCGTGACCAGTTACCAGTTTGACCAA').kmer_frequencies(k=5, overlap=True)
 ```

-In our next heuristic, we'll only align our query to the reference sequences with the largest fraction of the kmers that are observed in the query sequence are also present in the reference sequence.
+In our next heuristic, we'll only align our query to the reference sequences with the largest fraction of the kmers that are observed in the query sequence.
 This makes a lot of sense to use as an alignment heuristic: we're only aligning sequences when it looks like they'll have multiple length-``k`` stretches of nucleotides that are not interrupted by substitutions or insertion/deletion mutations.

 Here's the source code: